The US Men’s Clay Court Championships is an outdoor clay court tennis tournament on the Men’s Tour that is held in Houston, Texas.

 Draw

-The draw for the singles and doubles events at the 2023 ATP Houston tennis tournament will not be released until closer to the start of the competition.
+The draw for the singles and doubles events at the 2024 ATP Houston will be released on the ATP Tour website a few days before the start of the tournament.

 Prize Money and Points